AydenTFoxx/ModLib/README.md

 # ModLib | Rain World Modding Made Easier

 ModLib is a collection of tools and features made with the goal of streamlining Rain Worlds mod development.
-Features are created with usability as first priority, and designed to be compatible with common modding frameworks (e.g. Improved Input Config: Extended) out-of-the-box.
+Features are designed to be easy to use and fully compatible with other modding tools (e.g. Improved Input Config: Extended) with minimal work from the developer.

-A proper documentation/wiki is in the works, but the entirety of ModLib's API is documented in code;
+A proper documentation/wiki is still in the works; Nonetheless, the entirety of ModLib's API is documented as doc comments.
 To provide IntelliSense for ModLib classes and methods, include `ModLib.xml` in your references alongside the main DLL file.

 ## Features

-At its core, ModLib is not a revolutionary solution; Most of its features have been done (and inspired by) other mods, often in a manual, per-use-case approach.
+At its core, ModLib is no revolutionary solution; Most of its features have been done before (and inspired) by other mods, often in a manual, per use-case approach.
-Instead, what ModLib primarily provides is a common API, a collection of time-tested solutions to common issues faced by modders alike.
+Instead, what ModLib primarily provides is a common API, a collection of time-tested solutions to many common issues most modders will end up facing, sooner or later.

 > (TODO: Make greater use of this shared API, simplifying interoperability between mods)

-Nonetheless, some features (notably `CompatibilityManager`'s ability to detect mods even before the game initializes) are rarely seen elsewhere, and provide a convenient way for modders to use such tools without concerning themselves with their implementation.
+Nonetheless, some features (notably `CompatibilityManager`'s ability to detect enabled mods before the game initializes) are rarely seen elsewhere, and at times exceedingly hard to code to be worth the effort.
+In such cases, ModLib offers a convenient, ready-made solution for developers who may wish to use such tools in their mods, but cannot/do not want to implement those themselves.

 ### Logging